pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 **Show up early**

-The testing agency recommends that you are present 30 minutes prior to your scheduled exam time, regardless of whether you are taking the exam at a testing center or from home.
+Be present 30 minutes prior to your scheduled exam time.
 (As of the writing of this document, HashiCorp certification exams are taken online.)
 This is important: Give yourself plenty of time.
 Stress and fear are the mind killers.
 Work on reducing any types of stress the day of and the day before the exam.

 **Bring ear plugs**

 You never know when noise will present itself.
-Just be ready to show your ear plugs to the test administrator.
+Consider using ear plugs.
+Just be ready to show them to the test administrator.
 Also, if you do plan to use ear plugs, consider a test run with them before hand, so that you can become accustomed to them.

+> Note: I use 3M Classic foam ear plugs.
+They're cheap and work well: from study time, to mowing the lawn, to concerts, you name it.
+I buy them by the 200 pack and share: https://amzn.to/3EJA0ng

 **Brainstorm before starting the exam**